kailash-manasarovar/statement/docs/timeline/2023/july.md

 - I see trees, a forest.
 - Something's coming.
 - It's Light like I've never seen before and it has nearly reached my bedroom.
-- I'm so scared I get out of bed and run to an area of the room which is out of the 'line of sight', as it were, of the Light which is pounding in to my bedroom at the wall beside my bed.
+- I'm so scared I get out of bed and run to an area of the room which is out of the 'line of sight', as it were, of the Light which is pounding into my bedroom at the wall beside my bed.

 ![Terrifying dream](../../content/images/terrifying-dream.png)